FAQ

 What is acceptable documentation of a disability?

-• The credentials of the evaluator
+• The credentials of the evaluator (office letterhead/contact information)

-• A specific diagnosis
+• A specific disability diagnosis

-• The diagnostic methodology used
+• The diagnostic methodology or assessment method used

 • The current functional impact on the individual